nikcio/Handicapskydning-Public/README.md

 * Acessibllity fine tuneing
 * Polish (Mostly on the admin side)

-The Handicapskydning consitst of a frontend for the averge user and a admin backend for the personal managing the website.
+The Handicapskydning website consitsts of a frontend for the averge user and a admin backend for the personal managing the website.
 To see the admin page visit [Host ip]/admin

 Login details: